QUABBIN RESERVOIR EAST:

 bricks among the wall.
 Just below these bricks, behind a single stone lies the Dana

 At the corner of the old cobblestone foundation turn left along its back wall through an ivy covered path.
 When you reach the cement section of the foundation and a tree growing at its next corner, take a compass reading of 131 degrees and follow the brick foundation at your feet to the round stone at the next corner.
 From here, take a reading of 162 degrees and head to another corner wall, just to the left of another cobblestone wall.
 A ten foot capstone is atop this wall and you will notice some bricks among the wall.
 Just below these bricks, behind a single stone lies the Dana Common Letterbox.

 From the Granite Marker you may access 3 Spur Trails:

-The Old Skinner Hill Road Spur is also partly paved and partly gravel, but has the smoothest surface.
+The Old Skinner Hill Road Spur; Is also partly paved and partly gravel, but has the smoothest surface.
 It also is the most strenuous, with a long gradual ascent and then a steep descent down to the reservoir.
-From the Granite Marker, take the road to the right of the marker.
+From the Granite Marker take the road to the right of the marker West.
 Keep to the paved road as you pass by a gravel road on your right.
 After a ¼ mile, you begin a mile long, gradual ascent up a hill.
 After cresting out you descend down the steeper back side of the hill, encountering Dead Mans Curve along the way.
 Just past this curve is Echo Lane.
 Give a yell and see for yourself.
 The road ends after 1.9 miles at Graves Landing, named for a former Conservation Officer.
 There is a granite marker to your right.
 The old road continues through the Reservoir, which we could follow for a ways, because of the drought conditions and ends at the water just before reaching Leveau Island.
 There were a lot of Geese in this part of the Reservoir.

 CLICK HERE FOR EAST QUABBIN MAP